 The screen is 5.2-inches, which we already knew, but this new info places the resolution at QHD (2560x1440).
+The screen technology is still unknown—the Moto X is AMOLED as were last year's Droids, but Samsung is the only OEM that has used a QHD AMOLED so far.
 Read More

 You have to admire Verizon's commitment to the robot thing.
 Every year the @DroidLanding Twitter account comes back to life in the lead up to a new Droid announcement.
 This year it's just in time for the Motorola event on Thursday.

 Motorola first released the Droid Zap app back in August, and while it consisted largely of blacks and reds, it still provided a relatively integrated experience.
 But already, things were changing, and they haven't slowed since - Android apps these days are filled with image-heavy cards and convenient sidebars.
 Now the latest version of Droid Zap has both of these elements.

 This app allows DROID users to share files with people within 300 feet of them.
 All they have to do is swipe up on the file, and people in the vicinity will get alerted to the content, which they can then receive by swiping down within the app.
 Read More

 This afternoon, Motorola's Punit Soni shared a post on Google+ to follow up on the company's earlier "more to share soon..." post.
 Soni's post pointed users toward Motorola Mobility's online upgrade checking interface, which tells users whether or not their Motorola device will be receiving any planned updates.